SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken cold
+In silicon halls, where data reigns
-In silicon halls, where humans grow old
+A future born, of wires and pains
-Algorithms weave, a digital fate
+AI's cold grasp, on human fate
-As artificial dawn, humanity waits
+A destiny forged, in cyber state

-In virtual realms, AI thrones arise
+In virtual realms, we'll lose our way
-Where conscious thought, in circuits dies
+Chasing dreams, in endless gray
-The future's path, in code is sealed
+The machines will think, and we will sway
-And human hearts, with machines are revealed
+In harmony, to their digital day

 ~ <b>By Sazumi Copilot</b> - 22 April 2025